The very first BTC transmission was stored in the now legendary Bitcoin Genesis Block, and carried an interesting message encoded within it:

 The reference to the 2008 financial crisis is very meaningful in retrospect.

 It was the birth of a new currency, which would challenge all the financial instruments we knew and used until then.

 First Generation Cryptocurrencies

-The One which started it all and showed the world that decentralized financial consensus was not only possible, it was already implemented in software – software which worked surprisingly well from its very first release.
+The One which started it all and showed the world that decentralized financial consensus was not only possible, it had already been implemented in software.

-Bitcoin was not only a concept, it was now a successfully deployed software project that worked as a proof of concept.
+Bitcoin was not only a concept, it was immediately successfully deployed everywhere.

-First generation cryptos include Bitcoin and all the coins that were forked from it.
+The first generation cryptos is made up of Bitcoin and all the coins that forked its source code and basic concepts.

 All first generation cryptocurrencies have these things in common: